twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.245 - Julie mao found
-p.246 - naomi "doesnt like blood" - *i dont know how else to put it* p.247 - naomi thinks miller knew julie
+p.246 - naomi "doesnt like blood" - *i dont know how else to put it* p.247 - naomi thinks miller knew julie p.252 - armed guys are not local, could they be someone else - *theyre protogen*